dunklesToast/XMRigFrontend/README.md

 You just need to open the Page on your WebBrowser and enter your Host and Port in the Settings menu (the icon in the upper right).
 If you enabled the Bearer Authorization you can also use it.
 All Settings are Stored locally on your PC.

 ## Bugs
-If you found a Bug please let me know an create an Issue here!
+If you found a Bug please let me know and create an Issue here!

 ## Enhancements
 You have great Ideas how to make this better?